hat-open/hat-event/docs/event.rst

     - `event_id`: unique event identifier,
     - `timestamp`: single point in time when events are registered.
 All events registered in a single session get the same `timestamp`.

 Process of creating events based on a single list of register events provided through `register` is called session.
-Engine starts new session each time Eventer server, Syncer server or a module requests new registration through `register` method.
+Engine starts new session each time Eventer Server, Syncer Server or a module requests new registration through `register` method.
 Session ends once Backend returns result of event registration.
 Start and end of each session is notified to each module by calling module's `on_session_start` and `on_session_stop` methods respectively.